ergoplatform/ergo/papers/emission.md

 ----------

 Long-term security of the Ergo protocol, including crypto-economic security, always has high priority.
- One of the hottest topic in this field is (in)stability of cryptocurrency protocols without the block reward (see e.g. [1] for details).
+ One of the hottest topic in this field is (in)stability of cryptocurrency protocols without stable block reward coming from emission (see e.g. [1] for details).

-It was planned during the launch of the Ergo network that after end of emission miners will be rewarded with transaction fees and also storage rent.
+It was planned during the launch of the Ergo network that after end of emission miners will be rewarded with transaction fees and also with storage rent.
 However, it is hard to estimate yet how successfully will storage rent replace emission.

 Thus it was proposed on the ErgoForum informally (in [2] and [3]) to prolong emission (with preserving total supply)